noispuc/isaric3.0-rapid/docs/why_rapid.md

 #💡 Why RAPID?
 In the fast-paced world of healthcare data science, researchers often face a significant gap between "running a model" and "producing a validated, reproducible, and publication-ready analysis".
 The **RAPID Pipeline** (Robust Analytical Pipeline for Integrated Diagnostics) was created to bridge this gap.

 ##1.
-Standardizing Medical Data ScienceHealthcare data is notoriously messy.
+Standardizing Medical Data Science

+Healthcare data is notoriously messy.
 Often, the code used for one study cannot be easily reused for another because the preprocessing, modeling, and validation steps are tightly intertwined.

 **The RAPID Solution:** By enforcing a strict **three-phase architecture**, RAPID decouples data logic from statistical logic: